 Acknowledging their blessings, Chris and Clare are resolved not to lose what the first generation made.
 “Within our Godgiven abilities, that will not happen on our watch,” they declare.
 The Veldhuizens have prepared well for that day when they could pass a successful and sustainable farming operation to their children.
-The Pipestone System played a big role in that preparation.
+The Pipestone Management played a big role in that preparation.

 Changing their strategy

 When Christiaan died in 1960, Elmer and Marie Veldhuizen moved onto the family farm.
 In 1964, Chris (then 14) rented 80 acres across the road and began farming.
 After graduating from high school, Chris earned a degree in agriculture from South Dakota State University and returned to the farm.
 In 1975, he married Clare Altena.
 Besides milking cows and raising pigs with Elmer and Marie, the young couple also raised a crop of children.

 Then, in the 1980s, Elmer retired from dairy farming after being diagnosed with diabetes.
 Paving the way for his son’s future in farming, Elmer took their herd through the 1986 dairy buyout and set Chris up for a very successful farrow-to-finish business.